23007965/19CS404-DBMS-Lab-Manual/Experiment2_DDL_Commands/README.md

 **Question 4**
 ---
--- Create a table named ProjectAssignments with the following constraints:
+-- Create a table named ProjectAssignments with the following constraints
-AssignmentID as INTEGER should be the primary key.
-EmployeeID as INTEGER should be a foreign key referencing Employees(EmployeeID).
-ProjectID as INTEGER should be a foreign key referencing Projects(ProjectID).
-AssignmentDate as DATE should be NOT NULL.
-For example:

 ```sql
 CREATE TABLE ProjectAssignments(